Uncertainty quantification in automated valuation models with spatially weighted conformal prediction

-CP sets that yield this guarantee are referred to as being marginally valid (\citet{ALRW}).
-The guarantee in \eqref{eq:marginal_guarantee} holds regardless of the underlying distribution, as long as the data is exchangeable.
+CP sets that yield this guarantee are referred to as being marginally valid \citep{ALRW}.
+The guarantee in \eqref{eq:marginal_guarantee} holds regardless of the underlying distribution as long as the data is exchangeable.
 A sequence $(Z_1, ..., Z_{N+1})$ is exchangeable if its joint probability density is invariant to permutations on the order.

-Although the marginal coverage guarantee is useful, the guarantee is averaged across a whole test set.
-A more desirable guarantee is \textit{conditional coverage}, i.e.,
+Although the marginal coverage guarantee is useful, the guarantee is averaged across a whole test set.\footnote{The coverage guarantee is also valid across the calibration set.
+However, it is often mostly of interest to study the behavior of the CP sets on new instances.} A more desirable guarantee is \textit{conditional coverage}:

 where the coverage holds conditionally for every possible value $X_{N+1} = x$.
-From a practical point of view, a conditional coverage guarantee is typically more useful than a marginal coverage guarantee, but it is demonstrated in \citet{LeiWasserman2014} that conditional coverage is only possible if the prediction sets $C_{1-\alpha}(X_{N+1})$ are infinitely large.
+From a practical point of view, a conditional coverage guarantee is typically more useful than a marginal coverage guarantee, but it is demonstrated in \cite{LeiWasserman2014} that conditional coverage is only possible if the prediction sets $C_{1-\alpha}(X_{N+1})$ are infinitely large.
 Since exact conditional coverage guarantees are infeasible, a milder requirement is \textit{approximate conditional coverage},

 where $\mathcal{X}_1, ..., \mathcal{X}_K$ is a partition of the feature space.
-Variations of \eqref{eq:approximate_conditional_guarantee} are presented in various ways in the literature with slight differences in how the subsets $\mathcal{X}_k$ are constructed.
-We refer to \citet{LimitsOfDistributionFreeCoverage} for a detailed discussion of approximate conditional coverage, including lower bounds on the size of the subsets $\mathcal{X}_k$.
+The partition might be an inherent feature of the data set, such as geographical regions, or it can also be defined in more sophisticated ways by binning feature values or clustering observations.
+Mondrian CP is proposed in \cite{ALRW} as a straightforward way of achieving approximate conditional coverage.
+The Mondrian CP framework calculates the empirical quantile of interest separately for each subset $\mathcal{X}_k$.
+Variations of the approximate conditional coverage guarantee in \eqref{eq:approximate_conditional_guarantee} are presented in various ways in the literature with slight differences in how the subsets $\mathcal{X}_k$ are constructed.
+We refer to \cite{LimitsOfDistributionFreeCoverage} for a detailed discussion of \eqref{eq:approximate_conditional_guarantee}, including lower bounds on the size of the subsets $\mathcal{X}_k$.